tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 ### Outputting

+In AJATT, *to output* simply means to speak your target language, to interact with native speakers.
+Many language learners are eager to start speaking from day one.
+Unfortunately,
+this approach doesn't quite work, especially for those striving for true mastery of a language.
+While memorizing set phrases
+and practicing them can be helpful for very basic conversations, it is not a sustainable method for long-term progress.

+The *AJATT way* is to acquire language before engaging in speaking practice.
-**Shut up before you hurt yourself.**
+As Khatz, the founder of AJATT, once said, "Shut up before you hurt yourself."
-Your goal is to understand Japanese.
+The primary goal is to understand the language first.
-If you can't understand it,
+Without comprehension,
-there is no way you will be able to successfully communicate with others even if you memorize basic phrases from a textbook.
+successful communication with others becomes challenging, even if you have memorized basic phrases from a textbook.

-[Premature speaking](can-i-speak-early.html) has other negative effects.
-It can mess up your accent and solidify your mistakes.
+[Premature speaking](can-i-speak-early.html) can have other negative effects, such as impacting your accent and reinforcing common mistakes.
-Traditional language learners often demonstrate the effect in their speech.
+These effects are often evident in traditional language learners' speech patterns.

 * It takes time to train your listening until you can hear native speech at natural speed and comprehend it.